XarisA/PDF_Renamer/README.md

 # PDFR

 PDF Renamer is a 1-h project for a very specific need.
-It is a bulk renamer used for pdf documents generated from our ERP.
+It is a bulk renamer used for pdf documents generated from my company's ERP.

 It parses the pdf to read the Mixture name and then adds the user defined prefix-suffix accordingly.